Fused Deposition Modeling is a 3D printing technology that creates parts from the plastic filament by melting and then depositing them in layers.

 FDM pieces are typically not produced solid to save time and material.
 Instead, the exterior perimeter, known as the shell, is printed using numerous passes, and the inside with an internal, low-density structure, known as the infill.

 The infill and shell thickness of a print influences the strength of a component.

-The default option for desktop FDM printers is 25% infill density and 1 mm shell thickness, which is a fair balance between strength and speed for rapid prints.
+The default option for desktop FDM printers is 25% infill density and 1 mm shell thickness, a fair balance between strength and speed for rapid prints.

 Warping is one of the most common FDM flaws.
 The dimensions of the extruded material shrink as it cools during solidification.
-Because various parts of the print cool at different rates, their dimensions alter at varying rates as well.
+Because various parts of the print cool at different rates, their dimensions also alter at varying rates.
 Differential cooling causes internal tensions to build up, pulling the bottom layer higher and causing it to distort.

 Warping may be avoided by closely monitoring and controlling the temperature of the chamber and the build platform.
 Good adhesion between the component and the build platform also would help reduce the warping.